sylvia-barick/midlev4/README.md

 | Decoded ledger state | `members = [<real pubkey>, 0, 0, 0]`; all four `balance_commitments` equal to the constructor default `commit(0, pad(32,""))`; `synced_mask = [true,true,true,true]`; `pending_payment_status = 0` — i.e. exactly and only the genesis state `constructor(initial_members)` produces |
 | Verify it yourself | `curl` the tx hash against `https://indexer.preprod.midnight.network/api/v4/graphql` per [§7](#7-address-verification-instructions)'s method, or query `contractAction(address: "9a378876...")` for the live state |

-This deployment was **not** made by this repository's own `preprod-splits-e2e.ts` or `populate-preprod.ts` scripts (both of which use freshly-generated random wallet seeds every run, and neither ever got past the faucet-funding stage — see below).
-It predates this investigation and was most likely done through the actual browser UI with a real 1AM wallet, the intended end-user path.
-It was surfaced only once this repo's local git history was synced with `origin/master`, which had it recorded (without this level of verification) in a commit this local clone had never pulled.

-**What is *not* yet verified — the remaining E2E steps: BLOCKED.** The decoded ledger state above proves this specific contract instance has had **nothing beyond deployment** happen to it — no `join_group`, no `post_expense`, no `sync_balance`, no `post_payment`, no `claim_payment`.
-Separately, a real, non-interactive attempt to complete that full chain was built and run against live Preprod (`bboard-cli/src/launcher/preprod-splits-e2e.ts`, using two independently faucet-funded wallets and the exact same `SplitsAPI`/identity-derivation the browser UI uses).
-It consistently hangs immediately after the wallet requests faucet funds, inside `@midnight-ntwrk/wallet-sdk-dust-wallet`'s subscription-sync logic — reproduced identically using this repo's own **pre-existing, unmodified** `populate-preprod.ts` script as a control, and traced to a cursor-boundary edge case the SDK's own source comments acknowledge can cause sync to hang.
-A safe dependency upgrade was investigated and found not to exist (the only newer code requires an unvalidated pre-release major-version migration across the entire wallet SDK family), so no dependency was changed.
-Full evidence, real (unconfirmed) wallet addresses and faucet-request timestamps, root cause, and legitimate next steps are documented in [`docs/PREPROD_E2E_STATUS.md`](./docs/PREPROD_E2E_STATUS.md). `docs/PREPROD_EVIDENCE.md`, `docs/FINAL_E2E_TEST.md`, and `docs/FINAL_E2E_MATRIX.md` are updated to reflect deployment as confirmed and every remaining step as `BLOCKED`. **This is entirely distinct from the 339 addresses in §5**, which come from independently scanning the public chain for unrelated real activity, not from this application's own usage — the scanner result is unaffected by this blocker, and does not substitute for it.

-**Overall verdict: the app's own Preprod E2E is still not passed.** One of seven required steps (deployment) is genuinely confirmed; the other six (join through claim) are not.
-This is not marked as passing.

-**Known, verified issues worth being upfront about:**
-- Both GitHub Actions workflows (`.github/workflows/ci.yaml`, `.github/workflows/scan.yaml`) trigger on `branches: [main]`, but the repository's actual default branch is `master` — as configured, neither workflow runs on pushes to `master`.
-- `bboard-ui/index.html`'s `<title>` still reads "Bulletin Board" (left over from the upstream example scaffold this project was built from), not "Confidential Splits".

 **Commit history:** 29 commits on `master`, all authored 2026-08-16, spanning `00:08:15`–`03:50:25`.
 Each is scoped to one concern rather than being a single monolithic commit: